horovod/horovod/examples/mxnet/README.md

 # Testing
 The following Horovod unit tests do not pass:
   * tests that check Horovod+MXNet throws the correct error if the user passes in NDArrays that differ in size
   * test for average variant of Horovod Allreduce (i.e. that performs a divide by number of workers).
-W haven’t spent time debugging the reason
+We haven’t spent time debugging the reason

 To run tests, we did: